Polychlorinated Biphenyls (PCB)

 US EPA Proposes Paper Manifest Sunset Rule to Phase Out Paper Hazardous Waste Manifests

-The US EPA has proposed a mandatory transition to electronic e-Manifests for hazardous and PCB waste shipments, sunsetting paper documentation 24 months after the final rule is issued.
-Businesses must digitize waste-tracking workflows and ensure all handlers, including generators and transporters, are registered in the EPA system to maintain legal transport and disposal capabilities.
+The US EPA is proposing a mandatory transition to electronic e-Manifests for hazardous and PCB waste, sunsetting paper documentation 24 months after the final rule is issued.
+Companies must digitize waste-tracking workflows and ensure all supply chain partners are registered in the EPA system to maintain compliance and operational continuity.

 federalregister.govUnited StatesUnited States